domricciardiphoto/adv-dev/README.md

 Add class `videogame66b` to end of class string for 66% with border

 #### Element takes up a 50% slot on desktop and 100% on mobile

+####To make block 100% with dynamic content**
+add class "dynamic_large" in format  "promo_box dynamic_large singlepromo videogame" \
+block will have a max height of 400px

 ---